ChaosDynamix/Arcadia/_includes/system/configuration/boot-loader.md

 ### Install GRUB on your device{%- if scenario.has_raid %}s{% endif %}

-{%- if scenario.has_raid %}
-Note: If the Raid array is degraded, the system will not be able to boot properly.
-{: .fs-3 }
-{%- endif %}

 #### {{ firmware.uefi.title }}
 ```
 {%- unless scenario.has_raid %}